Wernfried/mongoDB-oneclick/README.md

 MongoDB documentation provides tutorials to deploy a MongoDB on your machine.
 However, it might be a bit difficult if you start learning MongoDB.

-Scrit and config files are based on
+Script and config files are based on
 - [Deploy Replica Set With Keyfile Authentication](https://docs.mongodb.com/manual/tutorial/deploy-replica-set-with-keyfile-access-control/)
 - [Deploy Sharded Cluster with Keyfile Authentication](https://docs.mongodb.com/manual/tutorial/deploy-sharded-cluster-with-keyfile-access-control/)